Molecular Neurodegeneration and Therapeutic Approaches

 Application and bursary deadline is Tuesday 17 May, 2022.

 Places on this course are limited and will be awarded on merit.
-Applicants should be currently engaged in relevant research and will be required to complete an online application form.
+Applicants should be currently engaged in relevant work and will be required to complete an online application form.

-If you have any problems with the online application process, please contact the course organiser.
+If you have any problems with the online application process or do not have a supervisor, please contact the course organiser.

 Citizens of many countries can travel to the UK for a course without needing a visa.